Dean Parrett

-Dean Gary Parrett (born 16 November 1991) is an English professional footballer who plays as a midfielder for Biggleswade Town.
-He has played in the Football League for several clubs and has represented England from under-16 to under-20 level.
+Dean Gary Parrett (born 16 November 1991) is an English former professional footballer who played as a midfielder.
+He played in the Football League for several clubs and represented England from under-16 to under-20 level.

 Career

 Tottenham Hotspur

 Born in Hampstead, London, Parrett signed for the Tottenham Hotspur Academy from Queens Park Rangers in February 2007.
 He made his first team debut for Tottenham in a UEFA Cup match against Shakhtar Donetsk on 19 February 2009.
 He joined League Two team Aldershot Town on a month's loan on 17 September.
 Aldershot enquired for an extension but instead Parrett returned to Spurs on 23 October after playing four games.
 He signed a new three-year contract at White Hart Lane in August 2010, before joining Plymouth Argyle on loan until the end of the 2010–11 season.
 He scored his first career goal whilst at Plymouth in a 3–1 win over Bristol Rovers.
 On 10 November 2010, it was mutually agreed between Tottenham and Argyle that Parrett's loan be cut short and he returned to Tottenham.

 In March 2011, Parrett signed for League One side Charlton Athletic on loan until the end of the 2010–11 season.
 He scored once for Charlton in a 3–1 win over Rochdale.

 On 13 January 2012, Parrett signed on loan with Yeovil Town for one month, which was extended until the end of the season on 8 February 2012, and he scored in the 3–2 win over Colchester United on 18 February 2012.

 On 28 March 2013, Parrett sign to Swindon Town on loan along with fellow Spurs trainees Nathan Byrne and Massimo Luongo.
 The very next day he went straight into the squad to face Oldham and play the full 90 minutes in a 1–1 result.

 Swindon terminated the loan abruptly on 11 April 2013 with Manager, Kevin MacDonald unwilling to explain the reason publicly.

 Parrett returned to Tottenham and was subsequently released by the club in June 2013.